Amazon's "The Drop" Will Sell Limited Edition Items Designed By Influencers

 In each collection, you can find a selection of pieces designed by some of the fashion industry's top influencers.
 First up?
 Paola Alberdi of Blank Itinerary, Sierra Furtado, Emi Suzuki, Leonie Hanne, Patricia Bright, and more.
 And if that's not enough to convince you to sign up, Amazon's also offering a permanent collection of influencer-designed wardrobe essentials pegged "Staples by The Drop."

-So before you miss out on drop #1, head to Amazon.com and sign up to be the first to get your hands on their biggest and most anticipated fashion experience yet.
+So before you miss out on drop #1, head to Amazon.co.uk and sign up to be the first to get your hands on their biggest and most anticipated fashion experience yet.

 Advertisement